The At-Home Guide for a Happy Dog on 4th of July

 Similar to the early symptoms of Alzheimer’s disease in humans, senior dogs may experience disorientation and anxiety as their awareness, perception, and memory declines.

 Why are dogs scared of fireworks?
-Are there ways to spot the symptoms of anxiety?
+How do we spot the symptoms of anxiety?

 The combination of loud and startling sounds makes fireworks a common trigger for fear-based anxiety in dogs.
 Much like humans get spooked by an unpredictable bang or a pop - dogs experience a similar sensation.
 Plus, dogs have sensitive ears - about four times as sensitive as humans, reports Psychology Today.